ultral/ultral.github.io/it/ansible-testing-en.md

 * *Sleep.*
 * *Code.*
 * *IaC test.*
-* *Repeat*
+* *Repeat...*

 ![Ansible refactoring](assets/at_lint.png?raw=true "Ansible refactoring")

-So, we with started from the linting.
-It was a good start point.
+So we started from the linting.
+It was a good starting point.

 ### Day № 181: Green Build Master

 ![Ansible refactoring](assets/200k_int_code_gbm.png?raw=true "Ansible refactoring")

 Linting was the very first step to the Green Build Master.
-I costed almost nothing, but it created good habits & processes inside the team:
+It cost almost nothing, but it created good habits & processes inside the team:

 * Red test is bad, you should fix it.
 * If you see code smell - improve it.
-* Code must be better after you.
+* Code must be better after your changes.

 ### Day № 193: Linting -> Unit tests

 ![Ansible refactoring](assets/at_molecule_unit_3.png?raw=true "Ansible refactoring")

-We had processes how to change the master branch.
+We had processes for changing the master branch.
 The next step was to replace linting via real roles applying.
 We had to understand how roles were implemented and why.

 ### Day № 211: Unit tests -> Integration tests

 ![Ansible refactoring](assets/at_integration_1.png?raw=true "Ansible refactoring")

 We finished with unit tests.
-The vas majority of roles were tested after each commit.
+The vast majority of roles were tested after each commit.
 The next step was the integration tests.
-We had to test the combination of simple bricks which creates the building - whole server configuration.
+We had to test the combination of simple bricks which created the building - whole server configuration.

 ![Ansible refactoring](assets/at_integration_2.png?raw=true "Ansible refactoring")

 We were generating bunch of stages.
 The stages were executing simultaneously.
+Let's take a look onto this pipeline.

 #### Jenkins + Docker + Ansible = Tests